Polarizing, Petrographic, Geological

 AO Polarstar Series 2300 reference manual

-AO 110 Polstar instruction manual
+AO 110 Polstar brochure

 AO Spenser Polarizing Microscopes catalog, c.1950